BlackTiger145/Pandora-yes-I-am-listening/README.md

 ## Installation
 - In order to use this script you will need a script add-on to your browser.
 I use Tampermonkey but fill free to use what you like.
-- To disable the shuffle feature just open the script go to the end to 'function inPlayer' andd add // before shuffle(), line 123.
+- To disable the shuffle feature just open the script go to 'function inPlayer' andd add // before shuffle(), line 38.